-The country in yellow is China which stands out immediately fulfilling both conditions, a high Population, more than 1,300 Million people and also high Area km2, 9.5 Million Km2.
-However, to our surprise, it is not the largest country in terms of land area, if we look in the lower right corner, Russia appears as the largest country with more than 17 Million Km2 but with a much smaller population than China, only 142 million people.
-Therefore, we cannot answer yes to the claim that ALWAYS the country with the largest territorial extension is also the one with largest number of inhabitants.
+The country in yellow is China which stands out immediately fulfilling both conditions, a high Population, more than 1,300 million people, and also high Area km2, 9.5 Million Km2.
+However, to our surprise, it is not the largest country in terms of land area, if they look in the lower right corner, Russia appears as the largest country with more than 17 Million Km2 but with a much smaller population than China, only 142 million people.
+Therefore, we cannot answer yes to the claim that ALWAYS the country with the largest territorial extension is also the one with the largest number of inhabitants.

 1. Add new visualization to our sheet and next to our Bubble Chart.